Toji temple [東寺]

 It is also is designated as a national treasure.

 By Kintetsu Railway, about 2 minutes from Kyoto to Toji station.
 (The next station of Kyoto)

 Then, about 10 minutes walk.
 (About 0.6 km)

-About 15 minutes walk from Kyoto station.
-(About 1.1 km)
+Or, on foot from Kyoto station, About 25 minutes walk from Kyoto station (Hachijo Exit).
+(About 1.5 km)